ruanchaves/old_website/_posts/2020-12-25-wake-calendar.md

 <!--more-->

 I claim that there is an Enochian calendar inside the Wake.
 So far this calendar has been overlooked by Joycean scholars, and its days are indicated by occurrences of the word *had*.
 As far as I can tell, I'm the first person to claim that Joyce intended the word *had* to mark a cyclical pattern, maybe because no one else (other than Joyce himself) ever bothered to count how many times the word occurs in the book.
-I'm well aware that [pareidolia](https://en.wikipedia.org/wiki/Pareidolia) and [apophenia](https://en.wikipedia.org/wiki/Apophenia) are very real risks while dealing with the Wake.
+I'm aware that [pareidolia](https://en.wikipedia.org/wiki/Pareidolia) and [apophenia](https://en.wikipedia.org/wiki/Apophenia) are real risks while dealing with the Wake.
 However, I feel there is strong evidence to suggest that the word *had* wasn't being utilized by Joyce in a casual fashion.

 ## Counting 364 days